riojosdev/100-days-of-code/log.md

 **Thoughts:** Still building the app.
 I have come across the dreadfull error 404.
 I still have no idea, what am I missing.
 I decided to complete the database connection to see more clearly.
 I can ask on stackoverflow, maybe I'll do that.
 I haven't asked a doubt of the express generator, I hope I don't complicate the forum, much.

 **Link(s) to work**: None

+### Day 87: Oct 17, 2020

+**Today's Progress**: Building a scheduler using node, mongoose and express

+**Thoughts:** Found the bug from yesterday, it was me calling the old address of the index instead of the redirected one.
+Completely forgot, actually the redirected one and the old one had the same name, so.
+I'm the only one to blame!
+Today I started connecting it to the database.
+Builded the form and everything but now it is not connecting to the databse.
+Something to do with the push and pull of data to the database I guess.
+Have to check it.

+**Link(s) to work**: None